mfbsouza/snpes/README.md

 # SNPES Protocol

 SNPES stands for Simple Network Protocol for Embedded Systems.
-Snpes was originally designed to act as a Star Network Protocol for embedded LoRa devices, but i can be easily modified to work with other kinds of comunication devices.
+Snpes was originally designed to act as a Star Network Protocol for embedded LoRa devices, but it can be easily modified to work with other kinds of communication devices.
 SNPES was born in the author's graduation thesis for Computer Engineering at Universidade Federal de Pernambuco in Brazil.